November 10, 2022

 What is the battery acceptance rate?

-The battery acceptance rate is the limiting factor that determines the maximum amount of power your EV can accept when charging.
-This means that no matter how powerful a charging station is, the speed at which you can charge will always be limited and managed by the vehicle.
+The battery acceptance rate is the limiting factor determining the maximum power your EV can accept when charging.
+No matter how powerful a charging station is, the speed at which you can charge will always be limited and managed by the vehicle.

 Calculating charge times

-For example, you’re looking at an HCS-60 EV Charger.
+For example, you are looking at an HCS-60 EV Charger.
 The voltage is 240 and the amperage is 48.

 11,520 W / 1000 = 11.52 kW = charging station output power

-Second, find hours to a full charge by dividing your EV’s battery pack size by whichever of these limiting factors is lower: the vehicle’s acceptance rate or the charging station’s output power.
+Second, find hours to a full charge by dividing your EV's battery pack size by the lower limiting factor: the vehicle's acceptance rate or the charging station's output power.

-Continuing the previous example, you’re planning on using the HCS-60 to charge a Tesla Model 3 Long Range.
-The battery pack is 75 kilowatt hours (kWh), a total range of 310 miles, and an acceptance rate of 11.5 kW.
-Because the Tesla Model 3’s acceptance rate is just slightly lower than the HCS-60's output power, we’ll use that as our limiting factor.
+Continuing the previous example, you plan to use the HCS-60 to charge a Tesla Model 3 Long Range.
+The battery pack has 75 kWh, a total range of 310 miles, and an acceptance rate of 11.5 kW.
+Because the Tesla Model 3's acceptance rate is slightly lower than the HCS-60's output power, we will use that as our limiting factor.

 75 kWh / 11.5 kW = 6.52 hours for a full charge